Online subscriber terms

 Your feedback is always appreciated.
 If you give us any ideas we may consider them and use them at our discretion (this means that legally that you grant us a fully-paid up, royalty free, worldwide, perpetual, irrevocable, transferable, sub-licensable (including through multiple tiers) right to use, modify, distribute and incorporate them into software and services without payment or attribution of any kind).

-Parts of our software and services may be protected by law, including patents.
+Parts of our software and services may be protected by law, including patents and design rights.
 Egress® and the power button logo are registered trademarks so do not use them unless we have said it is ok.
+We may use your name and logo in customer listings and marketing material and you grant us a licence to do so.
 We reserve the right to insert “This email is protected by Egress” into footers of emails scanned or encrypted using the services.

 - We reserve the right to transfer our rights and responsibilities under these Terms to any buyer of our business.
 We will make sure that any transfer will not affect your rights under these Terms.
 We may provide information to any company that is looking to purchase or invest in us (or part of our business).